CS-NextClient/NextClient/README.md

  - Advanced killfeed - support for advanced killfeed [regamedll](https://github.com/s1lentq/ReGameDLL_CS/pull/858), displaying kill icons: through the wall, through smoke, without aiming, jumping, dominating, etc.
  - Advanced crosshair settings - added new crosshair types: dot, T-shaped, circle
  - 2 GUI schemes with the ability to change them through the settings, and the ability to add your own schemes without deleting the old ones
+ - HTML interface support in GameUI based on CEF (Chromium Embedded Framework) with a JS API for interacting with the client
  - Display more than 255hp when using [server module](https://github.com/CS-NextClient/NextClientServerApi)
  - Display number and size of remaining files, total file size and upload speed when connected to the server
  - Color chat in console